 Organic social media is just as important as paid social media content.
 Not every post, picture, or video should be part of your paid social media strategy.
 Remember that while attracting new customers to your business is a necessary part of growing your brand, so is retaining the relationships you have with your established customers.
 For organic social media, here are some of the benefits that come along with this social media strategy:

 - You can show your brand’s personality and voice through organic social media posts.

 - Organic social media helps you build relationships by sharing engaging content with your followers.

 - Assist your customers with their buying journey, including customer service.

 - You can directly engage and communicate with your customers to build a community of like-minded people.

 Organic social media is another way your brand can build relationships with your customers.
 This digital marketing strategy is free, and it is one of the best ways to tell your small business story and connect with your audience on a personal level.

 Create a Comprehensive Social Media Strategy

-While paid social media differs significantly from organic social media, both approaches are essential to building your online presence for your business.
-A comprehensive social media strategy is vital for crafting your digital presence on social media and expanding your digital footprint for your business.
+While paid social media differs significantly from organic social media, both approaches are essential to building your online presence for your business. when it comes to paid vs. organic social media a comprehensive social media strategy is vital for crafting your digital presence on social media and expanding your digital footprint for your business.
 You should utilize both paid and organic social media for your business to attract new customers and retain existing ones.

-Manage Your Social Media Presence with Succeeding Small
+Manage Your Social Media Presence by Succeeding Small